lfit/itpol/linux-workstation-security.md

-This is a similar recommendation to the above, except you will add an extra step of running Chrome inside a dedicated VM that you access via a fast protocol that allows you to share clipboards and forwards sound events (e.g.
+This is a similar recommendation to the above, except you will add an extra step of running Chrome inside a dedicated VM that you access via a fast protocol, allowing you to share clipboards and forward sound events (e.g.
 Spice or RDP).
-This will add an excellent layer of isolation between the untrusted browser and the rest of your work environment, ensuring that attackers who manage to fully compromise your browser will then have to then break out of the VM isolation layer in order to get to the rest of your system.
+This will add an excellent layer of isolation between the untrusted browser and the rest of your work environment, ensuring that attackers who manage to fully compromise your browser will then have to additionally break out of the VM isolation layer in order to get to the rest of your system.

 This is a surprisingly workable configuration, but requires a lot of RAM and fast processors that can handle the increased load.
 It will also require an